 By Rupin Chopra and Vibhuti Vasisth

 On April 08, 2020, the Ministry of Corporate Affairs (“MCA”), issued a Circular (“EGM Circular I”), which when read with the Ministry’s subsequent Circular dated April 13, 2020 (“EGM Circular II”), has permitted companies to hold extraordinary general meetings (“EGM”) through video conferences or other audio visual means.
-Even previously, various other relaxations have been introduced by the MCA as a response to COVID-19, which can be referred to here.
+Even previously, various other relaxations have been introduced by the MCA as a response to COVID-19.

 Furthermore, in view of the nationwide lockdown and the continued restrictions on the movement of citizens spurred by COVID-19, certain other similar relaxations have also been introduced by way of MCA’s Circular dated May 5, 2020 (“AGM Circular”) for holding the annual general meeting (“AGM”) through Video Conferences, during 2020, provided the following compliances are met: